nextdeveloper-nl/generator/docs/core_module.md

 Each database table has a corresponding model, that is used to interact with that table.
 Implemented models should extend AbstractModel and should be encapsulated under the PlusClouds\${ModuleName}\Database\Models namespace.

 ##### 6.4.5.
 Observers
 Observers are event listeners for database related actions.
 When a change occur in the database, related event is fired in the system.
 Observers check these changes to execute set of actions.
-Each observer should extend AbstractObserver (PlusClouds\Core\Database\Observers\AbstractObserver) and should be encapsulated under PlusClouds\${ModuleName}\Database\Observers.
+Each observer should extend AbstractObserver ( NextDeveloper\Commons\Database\Observers\AbstractObserver) and should be encapsulated under PlusClouds\${ModuleName}\Database\Observers.
 Each observer class implementation should follow the following naming schema; ${Model}Observer.php.
 Thus, each observer implementation should use an existing model defined under PlusClouds\${ModuleName}\Database\Models.

 ##### 6.4.6.
 Seeders
 Seeders are used to insert data to the database.
 When executed, it can create and fill already defined database with some random or not so random values.
 A seeder class should extend Seeder (Illuminate\Database\Seeder) and should be encapsulated under PlusClouds\${ModuleName}\Database\Seeders namespace.